mdn/content/files/en-us/learn/mathml/index.md

 - [Introduction to HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML)
 - [Introduction to CSS](/en-US/docs/Learn/CSS/First_steps)

-Some familarity with mathematical notations and [TeX](https://fr.wikipedia.org/wiki/TeX) rendering rules might also come in handy, even though required concepts will be explained as needed.
+Some familiarity with mathematical notations and [TeX](https://fr.wikipedia.org/wiki/TeX) rendering rules might also come in handy, even though required concepts will be explained as needed.

 ## Modules